Radical Renovation at Surrey Urban Mission

 This transitional shelter, called the “Cove,” houses 42 people, providing hot showers, laundry, meals, overdose prevention, and community connection services.
-But it is also unsightly for the neighbourhood and needs a transformation to better serve clients as they transition to recovery and permanent housing.
+But it was also unsightly needed a transformation to better serve clients as they transition to recovery and permanent housing.

 10607 King George Blvd, Surrey